MurilloGroupMSU/Modified-Lee-More-Transport/index.md

 2. order -1 (exact),
 3. general purpose (any order, any η).

-Calling the integrals is simple and you can control the accuracy for the general purpose case:
+Calling the integrals requires η=βμ and the order; you can optionally control the accuracy for the general purpose case:
 ```
 FD_val_0p5 = MLM.FD_int(-3.14, 1/2)
 FD_val_0 = MLM.FD_int_0(2)